groupby/elements-view/packages/web-components/@sfx/search-box/README.md

 Users of the component can add the following attributes to the custom element:
 `clearbutton`: adds clear button
 `searchbutton`: adds search button
-`placeholdertext`: if populated with a string, will replace the default placeholder text in the input box.
+`placeholder`: if populated with a string, will replace the default placeholder text in the search box.

 ## Testing

-The test suite for this component is contained in /packages/web-components/@sfx/search-box/test.
+The test suite for this component is contained in the `test` directory.
+To run the tests, navigate to this folder and use the following command:
 To run the tests, navigate to this folder and use one of the following commands based on the desired testing flow:

-- To run the tests once:

 ```sh
 yarn test